portertech/sensu-tripwire/README.md

 [Tripwire OSS](https://github.com/Tripwire/tripwire-open-source)
 (version 2.4.3.7), making it easy to deploy an intrusion detection system (IDS) to systems running the Sensu monitoring Agent.

+The Tripwire assets are currently compiled for amd64 systems, on Alpine Linux (3.9.5), and Debian (Stretch).

 ## Usage examples